 Some people are lucky to have a set of straight white teeth devoid of defects from birth.
 Other people are lucky to keep a set of straight white teeth avoiding accidents throughout their lifetime.
 The rest of us are not so lucky to be born with straight teeth while others have been involved in accidents or trauma that deformed their teeth.
 Crooked teeth do not only affect our aesthetics.
 They can affect our bite, make food harder to chew, and cause headaches.
 Crooked teeth can also cause shoulder and backaches and even temporomandibular joint (TMJ) disorders.
 Crooked teeth make teeth harder to clean.
 This can lead to tooth decay or periodontal diseases.
 Luckily for us, some dental specialists can straighten our crooked teeth and save us from the effects of crooked teeth.
 These dental specialists are called Orthodontists.

 An orthodontist is a special dentist that is trained to diagnose, prevent, and treat teeth and jaw irregularities.
 An orthodontist is trained to correct existing dental conditions and identify dental problems that may arise in the future.
 All orthodontists are dentists but not all dentists are orthodontists.
-An orthodontist attends two or more additional years of education after four years of dental school.
+An orthodontist near you attends two or more additional years of education after four years of dental school.
 An orthodontist specializes in orthodontics.
 Orthodontics is a branch of dentistry that deals with the diagnosis, prevention, interception, guidance, and correction of bad irregularities, including the use of braces.

 An orthodontist changes the position of teeth in the mouth with the use of fixed and removable dental devices.
 Fixed dental devices include braces, special fixed appliances, and fixed space maintainers.
 Removable dental appliances include:

 These fixed and removable dental devices are used to fix the following dental abnormalities: